-Prerequisites: EDU 601 Pre- or Co-requisites: EDU 641.
+Prerequisite: EDU 601 and pre- or co-requisite: EDU 641.

 EDU 645 - Secondary School Teaching Methods in Social Studies (3)

 This course is a literacy intensive course that concentrates on curriculum trends, teaching techniques, and appropriate media for teaching social studies in middle and secondary schools today.
 The course stresses the topics include: the social science disciplines in relation to social studies, simulation activities, instructional planning, evaluation, multi-cultural education, inquiry skills, and how to deal with controversial social issues in the classrooms.